jaischeema/Twist/README.md

 Fork the repository and make a pull request and I will review and merge it.
 Try to

-- Pick a thing out of the TODO list
+- Pick a thing out of the TODO list (or something that is an obvious improvement)
 - Keep the changes simple
 - Add comments for the hairy bits
 - Add tests